ibm-cloud-docs/discovery-data/train.md

 The relevance of natural language query results can be improved in {{site.data.keyword.discoveryfull}} with training.
 {: shortdesc}

 Relevancy training is optional; if the results of your queries meet your needs, no further training is necessary.
-For information about use cases for relevancy training, see [Improve your natural language query results from Watson Discovery](https://developer.ibm.com/blogs/improving-your-natural-language-query-results-from-watson-discovery/){: external}.
+For more information about when to use relevancy training, read the [Relevancy training for time-sensitive users](https://medium.com/ibm-data-ai/ibm-watson-discovery-relevancy-training-time-sensitive-18a190b0874a){: external} blog post on Medium.

 This video demonstrates relevancy training and several other features.
-For more information on those features, see [Implementing synonyms](/docs/discovery-data?topic=discovery-data-search-settings#query-expansion), [Defining stopwords](/docs/discovery-data?topic=discovery-data-search-settings#stopwords), and [Smart Document Understanding](/docs/discovery-data?topic=discovery-data-configuring-fields):
+For more information on those features, see [Expanding the meaning of queries](/docs/discovery-data?topic=discovery-data-search-settings), [Identifying words to ignore](/docs/discovery-data?topic=discovery-data-stopwords), and [Smart Document Understanding](/docs/discovery-data?topic=discovery-data-configuring-fields):

 ![Demo: Watson Discovery Improving Result Relevancy](https://www.youtube.com/embed/wi_V9s8XF3c){: video output="iframe" data-script="none"  id="youtubeplayer" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen}
 <br/>